wink-link/winklink-doc/docs/en/vrf.md

 ```

 ::: tip
-It is for important safety concern that you use files to provide private information instead of command line.
+It is for important safety concern that you use file to provide private information instead of command line.
 In the production environment, set the permission of the private file `vrfKeyStore` as 600, meaning that only the owner can read or write the data.
 :::

 ### Start a Node

-All configuration files need to be copied to the directory that your node is running in, use the command `cp node/src/main/resource/*.yml ./`.
+All configuration files need to be copied to the directory where your node is running in, use the command `cp node/src/main/resource/*.yml ./`.
-At the same time, the `tronApiKey` part of the `application dev` file needs to be filled with apikey
+At the same time, the `tronApiKey` part of the `application dev` file needs to be filled with apikey.

 Start your WinkLink node using the following command: